 Laptop | 200-250 | 200-250 |

-How to choose proper generator wattage?
+How do you choose the proper generator wattage?

 Now, let’s get back to choosing generator wattage.